Chinese House (Potsdam): Architecture

-Frederick the Great modeled the Chinese House on the Maison du trefle, a 1738 garden pavilion in the palace grounds of Lunéville, France.
-This trefoil-shaped building was created by the French architect Emmanuel Héré de Corny for the Duke of Lorraine, Stanisław Leszczyński, former King of Poland, who lived in exile in France.
+Frederick the Great modeled the Chinese House on the Maison du trèfle, a 1738 pavilion in the garden of the Palace of Lunéville, Lorraine.
+This trefoil-shaped building was created by the French architect Emmanuel Héré de Corny for the Duke of Lorraine, Stanislaus I, former King of Poland, who lived in exile in France.
 An exemplar of one of the etchings of the Maison published by Héré in 1753 was in the possession of Frederick the Great.

 Outer design

 The Chinese House has the shape of a trefoil.
 The rounded central building contains three cabinet rooms regularly interspersed with free spaces.
 Rounded windows and French windows that reach almost to the ground let light into the pavilion's interior.
 The rolling tented copper ceiling is supported in the free space by four gilded sandstone columns, the work of the Swiss ornamental sculptor Johann Melchior Kambly, who was in the employ of Frederick the Great from 1746.

-The gilded sandstone sculptures that sit at the feet of the columns and stand at the walls of the rooms originate from the workshops of the sculptors Johann Gottlieb Heymüller (ca. 1715–1763) and Johann Peter Benckert (1709-1769).
+The gilded sandstone sculptures that sit at the feet of the columns and stand at the walls of the rooms originate from the workshops of the sculptors Johann Gottlieb Heymüller (c.
+1715–1763) and Johann Peter Benckert (1709–1769).
 People from the area stood as models for the eating, drinking and music-making Chinese figures, which explains the statues' European features.

 The cupola crowning the roof is surmounted by a gilded Chinese figure with an open parasol.
 Friedrich Jury created it in copper after a design by the sculptor Benjamin Giese.
 Light falls into the central chamber through the long oval window openings of the cupola as it does through the windows in the façade.